Eyevinn/chaos-stream-proxy/README.md

 {
     i?: number | "*",  // index of target segment in playlist.
 If "*", then target all segments.
 (Starts on 0 for HLS / 1 for MPEG-DASH) sq?: number | "*", // media sequence number of target segment in playlist.
-If "*", then target all segments ms?: number,       // time to delay in milliseconds br?: number | "*", // apply only to specific bitrate }
+If "*", then target all segments rsq?: number, // relative sequence number from where a livestream is currently at ms?: number,       // time to delay in milliseconds br?: number | "*", // apply only to specific bitrate }